SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/ifindagent/using-criteria.md

 [!code-csharp[CS](includes/ifindagent-person.cs?range=63)]

-With the use of the `SaveRestriction` method exposed in the `IFindAgent` interface, the restriction will be saved so that it could later be used as a search criteron including dynamic search and find statements.
+With the use of the `SaveRestriction` method exposed in the `IFindAgent` interface, the restriction will be saved so that it could later be used as a search criterion including dynamic search and find statements.
 The method requires the parameters:

 * storageType
 * providerName